eduardapontel/react-memory-game/README.md

 Welcome to Tic-Tac-Toe, where two adorable animals, a cat and a dog, compete for victory!
 Challenge a friend to see who's the winner of Tic-Tac-Toe among the pets!

+## About the New Version

+The game has been migrated to React!
+This update doesn't change any functionality but improves the code's performance and maintainability.

 ## Game Instructions

 1. Open the [game](https://eduardapontel.github.io/tic-tac-toe/) in your browser.